nielsenjared/nielsenjared.github.io/content/blog/chunking-learning/index.md

 * Etc.

 These are a few of the programming fundamentals, or chunks, in our library that enable us to create more complex chunks, such as recursion.
+Even more fundamental is [Proof by Induction](https://jarednielsen.com/proof-induction/)

 ### Understand

 Chunks are useless if you don’t know what they mean.

 Ask yourself, "How does this chunk work?
-Why?"
+Why does this chunk work?"

 In understanding our chunks, we begin to build a library.
 According to Oakley: